 Replaying Communism across Central and Eastern Europe forms part of this project's major output: the publication of an edited collection.
-We work with 13 academics from Europe, the UK and the US to develop our understanding of how and why the communist era is currently being presented and discussed by creatives and cultural organisations across CEE.
-Our geographic range is impressive and reflects the relevance of the communist past to our understanding of European heritage and identity in the twenty-first century.
+We have been working with 13 academics from Europe, the UK and the US to develop our understanding of how and why the communist era is currently being presented and reimagined by creatives and cultural organisations across CEE.
+Our geographic range is impressive and this reflects the relevance of the communist past to our understanding of European heritage and identity in the twenty-first century.
 We have chapters on: Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, Romania, the USSR (including Estonia, Lithuania and Russia) and Yugoslavia.

 The RC in Hungary case study analyses the significance of the late-Communist era to the lives of Hungarians today, as seen in the internationally popular TV series A Besúgó [The Informant].
 The case study highlights sociopolitical parallels between life during the Kádár era (1957-1989, when A Besúgó is set) and life during, what can be termed, the Orbán era (2010-today).
 We suggest that A Besúgó's depiction of the anti-Communist youth movement during Hungary’s ‘soft dictatorship’ reflects today’s intergenerational and political tensions concerning civil liberties.